The c-projective symmetry algebras of K\"ahler surfaces: Proof of Theorem (Liouville type)

 Using Lemma~\ref{la:Liouville}, we find that the blocks $(*a)$, $(*b)$, $(*c)$ and $(*d)$ as well as $(*B)$ and $(*C)$ become redundant.
 The block $(*A)$ is diagonal and the block $(*D)$ is symmetric, and these remaining conditions can be written as equations of the form

-where $F_\ell(x_0,x_1)$ are bivariate functions in $x_0,x_1$ and linearly independent functions.
+where $F_\ell(x_0,x_1)$ are bivariate, linearly independent functions in $x_0,x_1$.
 Thus $c_\ell=0$ for all $\ell$.
 We solve these remaining conditions separately for each of the metrics of Liouville type.
 Each of the following subsections covers one of these metrics.